jigneshk5/nodered-sql/README.md

-# Home Automation with Alexa
+# MySQL Integration with Nodered

 ## ARDUINO CODE and nodered flow